2020 Democratic Party (South Korea, 2015) leadership election: Eliminated

-In the election of the Supreme Council, 10 people were running, so the party have to eliminate 2 candidates and held the final election with the remaining 8 candidates according to the rules.
+In the election of the Supreme Council, 10 people were running, so the party had to eliminate 2 candidates and held the final election with the remaining 8 candidates according to the rules.
 On 24 July 2020, the Democratic Party held a caucus for the election of the party's Supreme Council by on-site and online voting.
 About 660 members of the Central Committee participated in the vote.
 As a result of the vote, Lee Won-wook, Noh Woong-rae, Kim Jong-min, So Byeong-hoon, Shin Dong-kun, Han Byung-do, Yang Hyang-ja, and Yeom Tae-yeong were nominated.
-However, The ranking and number of votes for each candidate were not released.
-Of the eight nominated candidates, five are finally elected through elections held at the National Assembly on August 29.
-In addition, under the party's rule, at least one elected member of the Supreme Council shall be women.
+However, the ranking and number of votes for each candidate were not released.
+Of the eight nominated candidates, five are finally elected through elections held at the National Assembly on 29 August.
+In addition, under the party's rule, at least one elected member of the Supreme Council shall be a woman.
 Yang Hyang-ja was the only remaining female candidate, so she was virtually elected as the Supreme Council member.